MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-area-paths.md

 [!INCLUDE [temp](../../boards/includes/version-all.md)]

-You can add area paths to support teams and to group work items based on product, feature, or business areas.
-Then, define area paths at the project level and assign them to a team under the team configuration.
-You can also create a hierarchy of area paths to support subcategories within categories.
+You add area paths to support teams and to group work items based on product, feature, or business areas.
+Once you define area paths at the project level, you assign them to a team under the team configuration.
+You can also create a hierarchy of area paths to support subareas, up to 14 levels deep.

 > [!NOTE]
 > Area Paths and Iteration Paths are also referred to as *Classification Nodes*.
 You can manage them programmatically via the [Classification Nodes (REST API)](/rest/api/azure/devops/wit/classification%20nodes), or the Azure DevOps CLI commands and [az boards area (Azure DevOps CLI)](/cli/azure/ext/azure-devops/boards/iteration).